lradmach/Bachelorarbeit-Lisann-Radmacher-Erweiterung-von-BSeries.jl/README.md

 # Bachelorarbeit-Lisann-Radmacher

 This Repository is the work that was made during my bachelor thesis.
 It is an expansion of the "BSeries.jl" package.
 There are three topics that were implemented during the last weeks.
-These topics are symmetry and symplecticity of methods as well as two derivative Runge-Kutta methods.
+These topics are symmetry and symplecticity of methods as well as two-derivative Runge-Kutta methods.

 The folder "Notebooks" contains three notebooks, one notebook for each topic.
 The folder "Julia Code" contains Julia files, one file for each topic.